EvelynL09/EvelynL09/README.md

 ### Hello World!!! 👋![Profile Views](https://hitcounter.pythonanywhere.com/count/tag.svg?url=https%3A%2F%2Fgithub.com%2FEvelynL09)

 - I'm graduating in Dec 2020 from UCLA with B.S degree in Computer Science.
-- I'm actively looking for a full-time software engineering job.
+- 🔭 I'm actively looking for a full-time software engineering job.
+Feel free to connect with me via [LinkedIn](https://www.linkedin.com/in/haiwei-lu-0109/).
-- Pronouns: She/Her/Hers
+- 😄 Pronouns: She/Her/Hers

 <!--
 **EvelynL09/EvelynL09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.